ClimateImpactLab/energy-code-release-2020/2_projection/2_running_projections/readme.md

 - To run projections, you will also need access to two conda environments:
   - `risingverse`: a python 3 conda environment used for running and aggregating projections (where aggregation refers to conversion of impacts into units of dollars rather than energy consumption per capita, for a range of pricing scenarios, and aggregating across space to get global time series of impacts).
 See [here](https://github.com/ClimateImpactLab/risingverse) for install instructions
   - `risingverse-py27`: a python 2 conda environment used for extracting projection system outputs.
 See [here](https://github.com/ClimateImpactLab/risingverse-py27) for install instructions.
+    - By "extraction", we mean converting our climate model specific projection `.ncdf` outputs into `.csv` files containing means and quantiles of the impacts across these climate model specific projections.
 - You will also need access to the climate and socioeconomic data used by the projection system.
 - Finally, you will need to have used the config writer `2_projection/1_prepare_projection_files/2_generate_projection_configs.do`, and made sure that the configs produced reflect the set up on your server.